-Attorney Fees For Divorce and Other Family Law Cases
+Attorney Retainer Fees for Divorce and Paternity Cases

 Practicing Exclusively Family Law Since 2011

-Clients Are Not Informed About Divorce Attorney Retainer Fees
+Clients Are Not Informed About Divorce and Paternity Attorney Retainer Fees

-At some point of every consultation with a prospective client hear the question: “So, how much will this cost?”
+At some point of every consultation with a prospective client hear the question: “So, how much will the attorney fee cost?”
 Naturally, potential clients want to know whether a major investment like hiring a family law attorney makes financial sense to them.
-And, for understandable reasons, most individuals have only a vague notion of what should be the retainer fee cost of divorce, paternity or other family law cases.
+And, for understandable reasons, most individuals have only a vague notion of what should be the retainer fee cost of divorce or paternity cases.
 The reasons are these:

-- Except for personal injury law firm, advertising omits any reference to pricing.
+- Except for personal injury law firm, most family law advertising omits any reference to pricing.
 Thus, prospective clients lack a pricing reference point when they call a family law attorney for the first time.

-- Second, family law cases defy neat categorization.
-For example, the cost of each divorce and paternity case is based on its own quirks and nuances that affect their complexity, thus the time spent on them by the attorney.
-This lack of standardization makes exact menu pricing for family retainer fees impossible.
+- Second, divorce and paternity cases defy neat categorization.
+For example, the cost of each case is based on its own quirks and nuances that affect their complexity, thus the time spent on them by the attorney.
+This lack of standardization makes exact menu pricing for retainer fees in divorce and paternity cases impossible.

-- Finally, why would people familiarize themselves with the cost of divorce, paternity, other family law cases or their appeals, until the moment they are confronted with one?
+- Finally, why would people familiarize themselves with the cost of divorce or paternity cases or their appeals, until the moment they are confronted with one?
 Divorces and paternity cases are unpleasant and stressful.
-So the average person does not want to think about its cost until he or she has to.
+So the average person does not want to think about their cost until he or she has to.
 Unlike a new sports car, a European vacation, or a luxurious house, nobody wistfully dreams about hiring a family law attorney for a divorce or paternity case, or how much this would cost.

 What Affects Attorney Retainer Fees

-How We Inform You About Our Attorney Retainer Fees
+How We Inform Our Clients About Our Attorney Retainer Fees